 Interactive plots in HTML with Plotly

-| categories: interactive, plotting, python | tags:
+| categories: plotting, interactive, python | tags:

 Most of the plots in this blog are static.
 Today, I look at making them interactive.
 I will use https://plot.ly for this.
 I want to use some data from a paper we published on the relative stabilities of oxide polymorphs mehta-2015-ident-poten.
 We will make an interactive figure showing the relative stabilities of the RuO2 polymorphs.
 When you hover on a point, it will show you which polymorph the point refers to.
 Let's see the figure first here.
 If you think its interesting read on to see how we made it!